cbhacks/CrashEdit/README.md

 ### Bugs ###
 * __All Games:__ Zooming in completely on a 3d viewer will cause intense Z-fighting.
+* __All Games:__ Exporting VABs in DLS format is currently broken.
+The workaround is to open and resave the DLS file with _Awave Studio_.
+* __Crash 1 _All_:__ Exporting to COLLADA format is currently broken.
+However, these files can be opened without issue in _Noesis_.

 ### Broken Game Files ###
 * __Crash 1 _All_:__ `S0000002.NSF`, if present, is an older-format file which is not supported.